Understanding unit conversions¶

 def get_figure(states_close: np.ndarray, states_far: np.ndarray) -> plt.Figure:

-# Compute the population
+# Compute populations

-pop_close = abs(states_close.T)**2
+pop_close = abs(states_close.T) ** 2

-pop_far = abs(states_far.T)**2
+pop_far = abs(states_far.T) ** 2

 fig, ax = plt.subplots(1, 2, figsize=(8, 4), dpi=200)